Press Release Details

 NOT FOR DISTRIBUTION TO U.S. NEWS WIRE SERVICES OR DISSEMINATION IN THE UNITED STATES

-Highlights for second quarter of 2020 included the following:
+Highlights for the second quarter of 2022 included the following:

-During this period of uncertainty, Fairfax India remains in strong financial health, with undeployed cash and marketable securities of approximately $180 million.
+Fairfax India is in strong financial health, with cash and marketable securities of approximately $209 million.

 Fairfax India’s detailed second quarter report can be accessed at its website www.fairfaxindia.ca.

 Fairfax India Holdings Corporation is an investment holding company whose objective is to achieve long term capital appreciation, while preserving capital, by investing in public and private equity securities and debt instruments in India and Indian businesses or other businesses with customers, suppliers or business primarily conducted in, or dependent on, India.